agoldberglab/ObjectDetection_AdmixtureSelection/README.md

 D. [admixture_ancestrytracts_jobarray.sh](./admixture_ancestrytracts_jobarray.sh) - example job array to generate bed-like ancestry tract files for 1000 SLiM simulations with the [localancestry_alltracts.py](./localancestry_alltracts.py) script.

 E. [admixture_makeimage.R](./admixture_makeimage.R) - script to generate b&w ancestry images.
 Assumes two-way admixture.
 Height is hard-coded to 200 pixels.
-Chromosome length and image width must be specified at command line. e.g. `admixture_makeimage.R filename_alltracts.txt 50000000 400` would create a 200x400 image, assuming a chromosome length of 50 Mb.
+Chromosome length and image width must be specified at command line. e.g. `admixture_makeimage.R filename_alltracts.txt 50000000 400` would create a 200x400 image, assuming a chromosome length of 50 Mb and `admixture_makeimage.R filename_alltracts.txt 295 200` would create a 200x200 image, assuming a chromosome with max genetic map length of 295 cM.
+Excpects bed-like file of ancestry tracts (exclusive. e.g. intervals are \[start, end)) with at least the following columns (any order, labeled):
+   * *start_bp* - first position of ancestry tract (0-based, can be physical or genetic map positions, correct corresponding chromosome length must be specified at command line)
+   * *end_bp* - last position of ancestry tract (exclusive)
+   * *ancID* - ancestry label for that tract (expects 0 or 1)
+   * *childID* - unique haplotype ID (e.g. for a diploid indiviudal "SUBJ-A" you would have tracts mapping to SUBJ-A_Hap1 and SUBJ-A_Hap2)

 F. [admixture_makeimages_jobarray.sh](./admixture_makeimages_jobarray.sh) - example job array to generate images for 1000 simulations with [admixture_makeimage.R](./admixture_makeimage.R) script